mountain-pass/addressr.mountain-pass.com.au/README.md

 - - [ ] How does it compare to google places API
 - [ ] add sandbox with limited results
 - [ ] capability to "push" data into another system?

+# APi Design

+search returns a list of flattened addresses - how to get structured address?
+Item links?

+search returns a list of structured addresses - poor bandwidth - we would still have item links so 🤷‍